gallardorafael/sentinel-cloud/central_server/README.md

-# SENTINEL Cloud: Core Services
+# SENTINEL Cloud: Central Server

 ## How to run the server
 You can run an ASGI server with uvicorn: